You need to understand that "Soitsfun" is exactly about that!

 - Is written in a style that is direct, concise and factual

-- Is focused around their needs as a group, the community and events (not yours)
+- Is focused around user needs as an individual, group, or community.

 1. Understand how readers read on the web